ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electricity-consumption.md

 The p-value is $$<<$$ 0.05, we reject the null hypothesis that the data series is i.i.d., then the data serie probably has a remaining periodic trend.

 ### Rank Test
-This test is useful for detecting linear trends in data series.

-Test for a trend in a data series by comparing the number of increasing pairs in the series with the number expected in an i.i.d. series.
+The rank test is useful for detecting linear trends in data series by comparing the number of increasing pairs in the series with the number expected in an i.i.d. series.

 |  $$P$$ statistic |     p-value |       pairs |     n |     $$\mu$$ |    $$\sigma$$  |
 |------------|------------|------------|------|------------|--------|